LucaAlv/Pareto25/README.md

 # Pareto25
-Github for my paper for the LMU Pareto Seminar.
+Economics Paper for the LMU Pareto Seminar.